Evidence-Based Medicine in the Age of Information Overload: A Physician's Survival Guide

 Reliance on Outdated Evidence

 When physicians cannot stay current, they default to the evidence they learned during training or the last time they reviewed a topic in depth.
-A 2023 survey by the American Board of Internal Medicine found that 41% of board-certified internists reported that their treatment approach for at least one common condition was based primarily on evidence they had learned during residency rather than evidence published in the past 5 years.
-The respondents were not negligent; they were overwhelmed.
-The same survey found that 78% cited "too much new literature to keep up with" as a primary barrier to incorporating recent evidence.
+Surveys of practicing physicians consistently find that a substantial proportion report their treatment approach for at least one common condition is based primarily on evidence learned during training rather than evidence published in the past 5 years.
+The respondents are not negligent; they are overwhelmed.
+The most commonly cited barrier to incorporating recent evidence is the sheer volume of new literature.

 Outdated evidence is not neutral evidence — it can be actively harmful.
 A physician still prescribing tight glycemic control (HbA1c below 6.5%) for elderly patients with type 2 diabetes, based on pre-ACCORD trial protocols, is increasing their patient's risk of severe hypoglycemia without commensurate benefit.
 A physician still avoiding beta-blockers in heart failure, based on pre-1990s teaching, is withholding a therapy with a 34% mortality reduction (per the CIBIS-II trial in The Lancet, 1999).
 The evidence moved forward, but the physician's practice did not — not from ignorance, but from the practical impossibility of tracking every relevant update across every condition they manage.